 Changes or alterations have been required in, or incorporated into, the Proposed Project Alternative which would avoid or substantially lessen this potentially significant environmental effect as identified in the FEIR/FEIS.
+Such changes or alterations are within the responsibility and jurisdiction of another public agency and not the agency making the finding, and have been adopted by such other agency or can and should be adopted by such other agency.

 Blasting may be required for excavation and removal of rock from the eastern slopes of the SPA.
 Blasting entails the placement of explosive materials into a borehole, which is then ignited.
 The subsequent explosion generates air blasts and seismic waves that fracture the surrounding rock.
 Generally, explosives used for construction purposes consist of ammonium nitrate and fuel oil (Centers for Disease Control and Prevention [CDC] 2004).
-Reasonably foreseeable accidents associated with blasting include accidental discharge and expulsion of materials beyond the expected distance (i.e., flyrock).